morris-lab/Capybara/README.md

 bulk.rpkm <- readRDS(bulk.rpkm.path)
 ```

 With the bulk reference, we next load the single-cell reference, such as a cell atlas, and the single-cell sample to be used.
 The datasets to be used should be in a matrix form with each row representing a gene and each column representing a cell.
 Here, we use the Mouse Cell Atlas (MCA) as background and single-cell RNA-seq data of mouse pancreatic cells (Baron et al., 2016) as examples for demonstration.
 MCA can be obtained from https://figshare.com/articles/MCA_DGE_Data/5435866.
-We included the mouse pancreatic dataset along with the package.
+We included the mouse pancreatic dataset in the package.

 **2.Load the single-cell sample dataset and the corresponding meta data**